-Our power analyses showed that the largest required sample size based on the target’s reported effect sizes is 230 (Table 3).
+Our power analyses showed that the largest required sample size based on the target’s reported effect sizes is 230 (Table 6).
 We doubled the sample size given the extension of doubling the number of conditions given the additional independent variable (= 460), added margins to compensate for the exploratory interaction, and for any potential data exclusions.
 As a result, we concluded we would aim for a sample size of 1000 participants, 250 per each of the four conditions, likely 800+ overall and 200+ per condition after exclusions.

 A sensitivity analysis indicated that a sample of 800 (after exclusions) would allow the detection of f = 0.13 for a four-conditions 2x2 between-subject design ANOVA interactions in our experimental design (95% power, alpha = 5%).
-Also, the sample would be sufficiently powered to detect contrasts of d = 0.33 (200 per condition, 95% power, alpha = 5%, one-tail), which are effects much weaker than those reported in the target article and correspond to typical medium effects in social psychology research (Lovakov & Agadullina, 2021).
+Also, the sample would be sufficiently powered to detect contrasts of d = 0.32 (200 per condition, 95% power, alpha = 5%, one-tail), which correspond to weak to medium effects in social psychology research, and considered weak in judgment and decision-making (Xiao et al., 2023).

-Table 3
+Table 6